-The study area for stationary sources is based on proximity of a receptor to the site of the proposed project, or the proximity of the proposed project to a major stationary noise source in the area.
-When the project would result in a new sensitive receptor within 1,500 feet of a stationary noise source, with a direct line of sight to that source, the receptor and source should be considered for analysis.
-Generally, when the proposed project would result in any significant stationary noise sources, receptors within a 1,500-foot radius of the proposed project that would be within a direct line of sight of the proposed project should be considered for analysis.
-Receptors closest to a proposed project containing a significant stationary source noise generator are the first candidates for inclusion in the analysis.
-If there is more than one such receptor within this distance from the site, the analysis may be phased to analyze the closest receptor first -if no significant impact is found at the closest site, then it is reasonable to conclude that receptors farther from the site would likewise not be affected by the proposed project.
-Otherwise, it is necessary to extend the analysis to the farthest receptor where no significant impact is found.
+The study area for stationary sources it by d on proximity of a receptor to the site of the proposed project, or the proximity of the proposed project to a major stationary noise source in the area.
+When the project would result in new sensitive ecept r within 1,500 feet of a stationary noise source, with a direct line of sight to that source, the receptor and source should be considered for analysis.
+Generally, when the proposed project would result in any synificant stationary noise sources, receptors within a 1,500-foot radius of the proposed project that yould be within a direct line of sight of the proposed project should be considered for malysis Receptors close 💥 a proposed project containing a significant stationary source noise generator re the first candidates for inclusion in the analysis.
+If there is more than one such receptor within this disnce from the site the analysis may be phased to analyze the closest receptor first -if no significant impact is found at the coest site, then it is reasonable to conclude that receptors farther from the site would likewise net be affected by the proposed project.
+Otherwise, it is necessary to extend the analysis to the farthest receptor have no significant impact is found.
 A similar relationship between the proposed project and existing and future No-Action stationary sources should be described, as appropriate.
 Although these sources may not have to be analyzed separately (because they are included in ambient noise levels) they should be generally identified.
 It is possible that one or more may be close enough to the site of the proposed project and loud enough to require consideration of noise mitigation at the project site.